2023-10-07 22:37:37

 1958: In Stockholm, Swedish heart surgeon Åke Senning implants a pacemaker in a forty-year-old engineer.
 The battery-powered device sends regular electrical pulses to the heart.

-1958: In Lebanon, Pierre Gemayel’s right-wing Christian Falangists opened a new phase of the civil war (which broke out in the spring) after the new president General Fouad Chehab took office, but it was only short-lived.
+1958: In Lebanon, Pierre Gemayel’s right-wing Christian Falangists opened a new phase of the civil war (which broke out in the spring) following the new president General Fouad Chehab took office, but it was only short-lived.

 1968: In Kinshasa, the former education minister in the cabinet of the first Prime Minister Patrice Lumumba, who was assassinated in 1961, Pierre Mulele, was sentenced to death and executed a day later.